Botanical Ingredient

 Why We Use It

 Borage earned its place in the garden the day I saw those vivid blue star-shaped flowers for the first time — nothing else in the beds looks quite like it.
 But it stayed because the GLA content in its seeds is genuinely remarkable.
-Gamma-linolenic acid is one of the most studied anti-inflammatory compounds for skin conditions, and borage is one of nature's richest sources.
+Gamma-linolenic acid is one of the most studied skin-conditioning compounds in the plant world, and borage is one of nature's richest sources.
 It also self-seeds generously, which means once it is established, it keeps showing up season after season without being replanted.
 A beautiful, productive, self-sustaining plant — that is exactly what I want in the garden.